KA-GNN: Kolmogorov-Arnold Graph Neural Networks for Molecular Property Prediction: Results

+Second, one or several KAN layers are employed in the message passing module.
+At the layer \(l\), the KAN-based message passing module can be expressed as,

+Computationally, the first KAN layer maps initial feature vector \(f_v\) from dimension 113 to updated feature vector \(h_v\) with dimension 64.
+After that, the feature dimension will stay the same in the later message-passing process.

-\paragraph{Readout} Following the message passing process, we apply average pooling over all node feature vectors to obtain a final representation of the molecular graph \(G\).
-Subsequently, we apply a one-layer or two-layer \(\text{KAN}\) as a readout function on this representation for the prediction task.
+Third, one or several KAN layers are employed in the readout module.
+After $L$-th the message passing phases, we apply average pooling across all node features to obtain a latent vector for the molecular graph \(G\).
+An one-layer or two-layer KAN model is employed in readout module for the final prediction as follows,